Smith & Wesson Model 52: History

-In 1961 Smith & Wesson Model introduced the Model 52 as a match-grade target pistol derived from the Smith & Wesson Model 39.
+In 1961, Smith & Wesson Model introduced the Model 52 as a match-grade target pistol derived from the Smith & Wesson Model 39.
 It was chambered in .38 Special Wadcutter for the sport of Bullseye shooting.

 The first version, known simply as the Model 52, retained the basic trigger mechanism of the Model 39, with the Double-Action function selectable via a simple frame-mounted setscrew, allowing the pistol to be fired in either single-action or double-action mode depending on the setscrew's adjustment.

-In 1963 the Model 52-1 was introduced with a separately developed single-action trigger system and was manufactured until 1970, when it was succeeded by the Model 52-2.
+In 1963, the Model 52-1 was introduced with a separately developed single-action trigger system and was manufactured until 1970, when it was succeeded by the Model 52-2.
 Changes to the 52-2 included an improved extractor and this version was manufactured for 23 years.

 By 1992, the 30-year-old machinery used to make the Model 52 was showing signs of age and was starting to fail.
 Smith & Wesson decided against replacing it and the handgun was discontinued.
 The last model 52-2 was completed on July 23, 1993.
 The pistol's serial number was “TZW9149” and it was delivered to the company's private gun vault as an archive piece.

 Model 952

 The Smith & Wesson Model 952 was introduced in 2000 as a Performance Center pistol based on the Model 52 but chambered in 9mm.
 Enhancements included a 5” match-grade barrel, titanium-coated spherical barrel bushing, 9-round magazine, loaded chamber indicator and a slide-mounted decocking lever.
 An enhanced version was produced in 2004 and a long slide variant with a 6" barrel debuted in 2006.
+Smith & Wesson would later on discontinue the Model 952 in 2012.